 - 36. Complainants may need help to make a written complaint and to prepare written evidence in support of their complaints.
 If not given the help they need they could be unfairly discouraged or precluded from making or pursuing their complaints. - 37.
-Every diocese should be alert to this, and there should be a person designated to ensure that appropriate help is made available to any complainant who needs it. - 38.
-Appropriate help could include listening to a complainant and then transcribing the complaint and the evidence in support (using the complainant's own words and phraseology so far as possible).
-Special help should be made available to any complainant with a disability.
+Every diocese should be alert to this, and there should be a person designated to ensure that appropriate help is made available to any s10(1)(a)(i)